snastase/snastase.github.io/_pages/cv.md

 ## Invited talks
 ---

+**Nastase, S. A.** (2025, March). *Making your data open “by design”*.
+Invited talk for the Sharing Science: Data Management Best Practices webinar panel, Society for Neuroscience.

 **Nastase, S. A.** (2025, February). *Learning a shared linguistic space for transmitting our thoughts to others*.
 Invited talk at the Clinical Cognitive Computational Neuroscience Center with the York State Psychiatric Institute and Columbia University, New York, NY.

 **Nastase, S. A.** (2025, February). *Learning a shared linguistic space for transmitting our thoughts to others*.
 Invited talk at the Department of Psychology at Rutgers University, Newark, NJ.